gmickel/CodeQuest/README.md

 - 📝 **Markdown Support**: Write questions and answers in Markdown for easy formatting
 - 🔥 **Code Snippets**: Include code snippets to test your knowledge
 - 🖼️ **Images**: Include images to spice up your questions
-- 🧩 **Multiple Choice**: Create questions with multiple answer options
+- 🧩 Multiple Choice: Create questions with single or multiple correct answers
+- 📚 Explanations: Give detailed explanations for answers, including all correct options for multiple-answer questions
 - ⏳ **Time Limits**: Set time limits for each question to keep players on their toes
 - 🔢 **Difficulty Levels**: Assign difficulty levels to questions
 - 💡 **Hints**: Provide hints for when players get stuck
 - 📚 **Explanations**: Give detailed explanations for answers to enhance learning

-Check out `example-question.md` for a comprehensive example of all these features in action!
+Check out `example-question.md` for a comprehensive example of all these features in action! `example-question-two.md` shows how to create a question with multiple correct answers.

 ## 🧙‍♂️ Question Generation and Management (Let AI Do the Heavy Lifting)